-In addition to coordinating many British Red Cross events, Sindy recently raised thousands of pounds for the Kim Foundation for Children Victims of War by organising a charity ball at the iconic Blackpool Tower Ballroom.
-The guest of honour, Miss Kim Phuc - UNESCO Goodwill Peace Ambassador - was a child victim of the Vietnam War and became known as ‘the girl in the picture' when she was burned in a napalm attack.
-Sindy is a close friend of Kim Phuc, and is the UK partner for the Kim Foundation.
+In addition to organising many British Red Cross events, she raised thousands for the Kim Foundation International for child victims of war and held a ball at the iconic Blackpool Tower Ballroom.
+The special event guest of honour and close friend of Sindy, Kim Phuc, UNESCO Goodwill Ambassador, was a child victim of the Vietnam War and became known as ‘the Girl in the Picture' when she was burnt in a napalm attack.

 Lifetime member & Steering committee member

-Since leaving her job as a corporate financier in an investment bank in the late 1980’s, Anne has dedicated her time to raising a family and doing voluntary work, mainly for the local church.
-In particular, she has led and run a weekly service for under-fives since 1999.
-She organises regular and one-off events for her local area and has hosted numerous fund raising and community events at their home in mid-Essex, opens the garden to the public once a year and organises a number of regular and one-off events for her immediate locality.
+Anne used her Maths degree as a corporate financier in the City for 8 years and then dedicated her time to raising a family and doing voluntary work, mainly for the local church.
+In particular, she has led a weekly service for under-fives since 1999.
+She organises regular and one-off events for her local area and has hosted numerous fund raising and community events at their home in mid-Essex.

 Steering committee member

 Patricia is a member of the Executive Committee of Telefonica UK and in charge of Strategy & Transformation.
 She sits on the Telefonica Deutschland AG Supervisory Board, and is a Director of Wayra I+D, Telefonica's global network of start-up accelerators.
 Read more.